Award applications

 Students will need to make their own arrangements for travel and accommodation.

-Applicants must be currently enrolled in an undergraduate degree and should have completed at least one university-level course in genetics.
+Applicants must be currently enrolled in an undergraduate degree, in their third year of that degree, and should have completed at least one university-level course in genetics.
 Please note that Honours, Masters, and PhD students are not eligible for these awards.

-To apply, please address the criteria listed on the coversheet – available when applications open
+To apply, please address the criteria listed on the coversheet – download the coversheet here

 The following GSA awards do not require an application, and will be assessed at the annual conference

-The award is normally made to one educator presenting at the Genetics Society of AustralAsia’s annual meeting.
+The award is normally made to one GSA member presenting at the Genetics Society of AustralAsia’s annual meeting for an innovation that they have used in teaching genetics that was effective.

 The award consists of: